Charlinski64/Charlinski64/README.md

 🌻 Hi there, I’m Charlie! 🌻

-• Analysis, Development and Integration of Systems student at the University of the Sinos River Valley - Unisinos
+• Software Analysis and Development student at the University of the Sinos River Valley - Unisinos

 • Passionate about programming, data science, machine learning and cybersecurity